Xilinx/Vitis-Tutorials/Runtime_and_System_Optimization/Design_Tutorials/01-host-code-opt/README.md

    >**NOTE:** Because this synchronization scheme allows the host code to operate after the completion of an event, it is possible to code up a buffer management scheme.
 This will avoid running out of memory for long running applications.

-### OpenCL API Buffer Size
+### Lab 3: OpenCL API Buffer Size

 In the final section of this tutorial, you will investigate how the buffer size impacts the total performance.
-Towards that end of this section, you will focus on the host code in `srcBuf/host.cpp`.
-The execution loop is exactly the same as in the end of the previous section.
+In this section you will focus on the host code in `srcBuf/host.cpp`.

-However, in this host code file, the number of tasks to be processed has increased to 100.
+The execution loop is the same as it was at the end of the prior section.
+However, in the `srcBuf/host.cpp` file the number of tasks to be processed has increased to 100.
 The goal of this change is to get 100 accelerator calls to transfer 100 buffers and read 100 buffers.
 This enables the tool to get a more accurate average throughput estimate per transfer.

 A second command line option (`SIZE=`) has also been added to specify the buffer size for a specific run.
 The actual buffer size transferred during a single write or read is determined by calculating to the power of the specified argument (`pow(2, argument)`) multiplied by 512-bits.